jboss-developer/jboss-wfk-quickstarts/kitchensink-spring-matrixvariables/README.md

 Technologies: JSP, JPA, JSON, Spring, JUnit
 Summary: An example that incorporates multiple technologies Target Product: WFK
+Product Versions: EAP 6.1, EAP 6.2, WFK 2.4
 Source: <https://github.com/jboss-developer/jboss-wfk-quickstarts/>

 What is it?
 -----------

 This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform 6.1 or later.

 This project is setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 3.2.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java: